galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >        - {% icon param-file %} *"Reference genome"*: `Mucmuc1_AssemblyScaffolds.fasta`
 >        - *"Type of organism"*: `Fungus: use of GeneMark-ES for gene finding, ...`
 >
 {: .hands_on}

 > ### {% icon question %} Question
 >
-> What additional informations are generated by Quast, by comparing the Fasta statistics outputs ?
+> What additional informations are generated by Quast, by compared to the **Fasta Statistics** outputs ?
 >
 > > ### {% icon solution %} Solution
 > >
 > > Quast allows us to compare Flye assembly to the reference genome :
 > > 1.
 Genome fraction (90.192 %) is the percentage of aligned bases in the reference genome.
 > > 2.
 Duplication ratio (1.094) is the total number of aligned bases in the assembly divided by the total number of aligned bases in the reference genome.
 > > 3.
 Largest alignment (698452) is the length of the largest continuous alignment in the assembly.
 > > 4.
 Total aligned length (45.2 Mb) is the total number of aligned bases in the assembly.
 > >